maptv/decalendar/docs/decalendar.md

 | E | F | G | H | I | J | K |
 | L | M | N | O | P | Q | R |

 In the table above, events that take place every 7 days will stay in the same column throughout the year.
+The order of the columns changes from year to year, but the contents of the columns do not, meaning we always have the same 7 strings: `07EL`, `18FM`, `29GN`, `3AHO`, `4BIP`, `5CJQ`, `6DKR`.
+This is too many strings to remember.
 In the next year, we could continue the same approach after shifting to the left by one column in a non-leap year or two columns in a leap year.
+For example, if we wanted to track Sundays in the ISO system, we could memorize the

 Using a similar approach, we could create a 2 x 14 matrix and see that events which occur every 14 days would alternate between two Base28 characters:

 |   |   |   |   |   |   |   |   |   |   |   |   |   |   |
 | - | - | - | - | - | - | - | - | - | - | - | - | - | - |